MeshaalAlharthy/My_1st_Repo/README.md

 ## Project Overview

 This project showcases a custom Arabic document classification pipeline designed for Emirate of Makkah transactions.
-The main goal is to classify documents into different sensitivity levels ("Top Secret", "Secret", "Restricted", "Public") using advanced AI techniques.
+The main goal is to classify documents into different sensitivity levels ("Top Secret", "Secret", "Restricted", "Public") specially for future documents containing unseen terms beyond the training set using advanced AI techniques.

 We built a completely customized approach using AraBERT and additional metadata features to make the model better understand context and administrative relationships.